pballada/pballada.github.io/_posts/2024-10-22-LLDB-debugger-consoloe-commands.markdown

   ```lldb
   (lldb) p myVariable
   ```
 - **Notes:** By default, `p` uses the LLDB's internal formatting.
-For basic types (like `int`, `double`), you’ll get a straightforward printed value.
+For basic types (like `int`, `double`), you'll get a straightforward printed value.
 For more complex Objective-C or Swift objects, the output might be a pointer or a memory address rather than a nicely formatted description.

 ### `po`
-- **What it does:** The `po` (print object) command is a close cousin to `p`, but it calls the object’s `description` or `debugDescription` method (in Objective-C) or `CustomStringConvertible` conformance (in Swift) to produce more human-readable output.
+- **What it does:** The `po` (print object) command is a close cousin to `p`, but it calls the object's `description` or `debugDescription` method (in Objective-C) or `CustomStringConvertible` conformance (in Swift) to produce more human-readable output.
 - **Usage:**
   ```lldb
   (lldb) po myNSString